nahidErgun/Best-Shoe-for-You/README.md

-# Best Shoe for You
+# Best Shoes for You

   The aim of the project is to help people when they are shopping on the Internet, they can decide which shoe brand should they prefer firstly.I will suggest the best brand with using the comments on hepsiburada.com.